alivalizaadeh/URL-Shortening-Service/README.md

 2. Configure application.yml file

    ``
-   create a database and change <database-name> on application.yml to your database name created.
+   Create a database and change <database-name> on application.yml to your database name created.
    ``